 While tooth decay remains America’s most common chronic childhood disease, this doesn’t mean there aren’t ways to protect your child’s smile.
 A fluoride treatment dentist can make sure your child’s teeth remain strong and healthy with regular dental exams and fluoride treatments.

-The dental team at Mitten Kids Dentistry are dedicated to helping children maintain healthy smiles by providing fluoride treatments and other preventative dentistry services.
-If you wish to schedule an appointment for your child to see our Grand Rapids pediatric dentists, call our office at 616.942.9840.
+Dr. Brett Kingma DDS, Dr. Grady Randall, and their team at Mitten Kids Dentistry are dedicated to helping children maintain healthy smiles by providing fluoride treatments and other preventative dentistry services.
+If you wish to schedule an appointment for your child to see our Grand Rapids pediatric dentist, call our office at 616.942.9840